-DETECTED WATER QUALITY RESULTS Contaminant (Units) Level Detected MCL MCLG Violation Yes/No Likely Source of Contamination Health Eff fects of Contaminant Microbiological Contaminants • Total Coliform Bacteria 5 out of 16 Year = 2014 < 40 samples >1 is positive 0 Yes Naturally present in the environment indicator that re bacteria that are naturally present in the environment and are used as an tt other, potentially-harmful, bacteria may be present.
-Coliforms were found ples than allowed and this was a warning of potential problems.
-Inorganic Conta aminants Copper (ppm) 0.287 Year = 2012 0 sites exceed- ing the AL AL = 1.3 1.3 No Corrosion of household plumbing systems; ero- sion of natural deposits; leaching from wood pre- servatives excess of the intestinal dis tion level ov a essential nutrient, but some people who drink water containing copper in e action level over a relatively short amount of time could experience gastro- stress.
-Some people who drink water containing copper in excess of the ac- er many years could suffer liver or kidney damage.
-People with Wilson's ald consult their personal doctor.
+DETECTED WATER QUALITY RESULTS Contaminant (Units) Level Detected MCL MCLG Violation Yes/No Likely Source of Contamination Health Effects of Contaminant Inorganic Cont aminants Copper (ppm) 0.211 Year = 2015 0 sites exceed- ing the AL AL = 1.3 1.3 No Corrosion of household plumbing systems; ero- sion of natural deposits; leaching from wood pre- servatives Copper is an essential nutrient, but some people who drink water containing copper in excess of the action level over a relatively short amount of time could experience gastr intestinal distress.
+Some people who drink water containing copper in excess of the action level over many years could suffer liver or kidney damage.
+People with Wilson's Disease should consult their personal doctor.
 Barium (ppm) 0.014 Year = 2014 2 2 No Discharge of drilling wastes; discharge from metal refineries; erosion of natural deposits Some people who drink water containing barium in excess of the MCL over many years could experience an increase in their blood pressure.
-Volatile Organi c Contaminants 8 Total Trihalome- thanes (ug/L) 1.1 - 17.3 Year = 2014 80 N/A No By-product of drinking water chlorination many years e who drink water containing trihalomethanes in excess of the MCL over may experience problems with their liver, kidneys, or central nervous sys- ay have an increased risk of getting cancer.
-Haloacetic Acids (ug/L) 10 - 12 Year = 2014 60 NA No By-product of drinking water disinfection Some people who drink water containing haloacetic acids in excess of the MCL over many years may have an increased risk of getting cancer.
-Additional Tests & ondary MCLs (SM Date Treatment technique (if any) DDITIONAL TESTING AL (Action Level), SMCL or AGQS (Ambient groundwater quality standard) Specific contaminant criteria Sodium (mg/L) 37.6 Year = 2014 NA AL = 100-250 NA
+Volatile Organi ic Contaminants ; Total Trihalome- thanes (ug/L) 6.1 - 6.9 Year = 2015 80 N/A No By-product of drinking water chlorination Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous sys- tems, and may have an increased risk of getting cancer.
+Haloacetic Acids (ug/L) 5 - 6 Year = 2015 60 NA No By-product of drinking water disinfection Some people who drink water containing haloacetic acids in excess of the MCL over many years may have an increased risk of getting cancer.
+1 A DDITIONAL TE STING Additional Tests & ondary MCLs (SM Date Treatment technique (if any) AL (Action Level), SMCL or AGQS (Ambient groundwater quality standard) Specific contaminant criteria Sodium (mg/L) 37.6 Year = 2014 NA AL = 100-250 NA